What’s involved in learning to scuba dive?

-What’s required to take scuba lessons?
+What’s required to take Diving lessons?

-If you have an appetite for excitement and adventure, odds are you can become an avid SSI scuba diver.
+If you have an appetite for excitement and adventure, odds are you can become an avid SSI diver.
 You’ll also want to keep in mind these requirements:

 12 years old

 Physical: For safety, all students complete a brief scuba medical questionnaire that asks about medical conditions that could be a problem while diving.
-In Spain it is a legal rquirement to have a medical clearance from a Doctor before taking part in any Scuba Diving activity.
+In Spain it is a legal requirement to have a medical clearance from a Doctor before taking part in any Scuba Diving activity.
 This can be arranged locally or be at homen before you arrive.
 As a safety precaution your dive physician must assess the condition as it relates to diving and sign a medical form that confirms that you’re fit to dive.

 Waterskills: Before completing the SSI Open Water Diver course, your instructor will have you demonstrate basic waterskill comfort by having you:

 swim 200 metres/yards (or 300 metres/yards in mask, fins and snorkel).
 There is no time limit for this, and you may use any swimming strokes you want.